lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Connection Identifiers {#ci}

 EDHOC includes connection identifiers (C_I, C_R) to correlate messages.
 The connection identifiers C_I and C_R do not have any cryptographic purpose in EDHOC.
 They contain information facilitating retrieval of the protocol state and may therefore be very short.
 One byte connection identifiers are realistic in many scenarios as most constrained devices only have a few connections.
 In cases where a node only has one connection, the identifiers may even be the empty byte string.
+The connection identifier (C_1) in message_1 is always set to the empty byte string to enable the initiator to distinguish message_1 from message_3.

 The connection identifier MAY be used with an application protocol (e.g. OSCORE) for which EDHOC establishes keys, in which case the connection identifiers SHALL adhere to the requirements for that protocol.
 Each party choses a connection identifier it desires the other party to use in outgoing messages.
 (For OSCORE this results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}).